GeoffWilliams/pe_rds_import_scripts/README.md

 From the Amazon RDS control panel, click 'Launch a DB Instance' and follow the on-screen instructions.
 Be sure to allocate adequate resources and to choose the appropriate options for production if required.

+Use the name `root` for your database admin user or you will have to modify the loader script with your choice.

 On the Advanced Settings page, leave the database name field blank to avoid creating an unnecessary database.